versioned/versioned-api/README.md

 ## TODO

-* API test space swagger (need at least one model in setup for this - /v1/data/{space_id}/swagger.json)

 * Switch to camel case instead of snake case (i.e. be consistent with space_id vs spaceId)

-* Update swagger to openapi 3.0

 * Need a swagger per space and need to validate this on models save

+* Max 50 properties per model

 * Max 100 models per space

+* Contentful data types and constraints (short text, long text)

 * Complete Swagger with parameters and schemas for CRUD and data endpoints Also, distinguish responses per route?